croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 Excluding the simplest hello-world-like cases, any useful project typically contains several modules.
 The traditional way to organize project modules is just to put them under the project root.
 We can call that structure simply **flat structure**.

-Excluding the simplest hello-world-like cases, any useful project typically contains several modules.
-The traditional way to organize project modules is just to put them under the project root.
-We can call that structure simply **flat structure**.

-While the flat structure is appropriate and sufficient for simpler projects when the project grows and the number of modules increases, the flat structure starts suffering from many drawbacks:
+While the flat structure is appropriate and sufficient for simpler projects, when the project grows and the number of modules increases, the flat structure starts suffering from many drawbacks:
-* Flat structure does not scale when the project and number of modules grows.
+* Flat structure does not scale well when the number of modules grows.
 * Flat structure is difficult and confusing to navigate with numerous modules at the same hierarchy level.
+* Flat structure does not suggest a direction of dependencies between modules.
+* Flat structure does not suggest abstraction levels of modules.
+* Flat structure does not suggest where are the system's entry points.
 * Flat structure can use only module names to provide hints about relations between modules.
 Unfortunately, even that possibility is rarely leveraged.
-* Flat structure does not suggest the abstraction level of modules.
 * Flat structure does not use any high-level constructs that may suggest how modules are organized and related.
+* Negative usage aspects are getting worse and worse as we add additional modules.
 * Flat structure often requires extracting modules in separate repositories just because confusion becomes unbearable with a larger number of modules.
 * When using microservices, the flat structure practically forces us to use one project per microservice.